Fushy/Learning/Python/Overview.md

 ### Byte representation

-+ Big-Endian order
++ Little-Endian order
 + There’s no sign bit at all
 + All integers are signed (all numbers have an implicit sign attached to them)
 + Integers are stored as if there were an infinite number of bits at your disposal
 + Follows a custom adaptive strategy that works like sign-magnitude with an unlimited number of bits
-+ Use IEEE 754 standard to represent floating number
++ IEEE 754 standard to represent floating number

 ### Operators